 In Egg Harbor City, a lot of people use the bus to get to work every day though Egg Harbor City is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Egg Harbor City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.30% of adults in Egg Harbor City have a bachelor's degree or advanced degree.
+The citizens of Egg Harbor City are slightly less educated than the national average of 21.84% for the average city or town: 15.18% of adults in Egg Harbor City have a bachelor's degree or advanced degree

 Egg Harbor City is an extremely ethnically-diverse city.
 The people who call Egg Harbor City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Egg Harbor City residents report their race to be White, followed by Black or African-American.
 Egg Harbor City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.06% of the city’s residents.
-Important ancestries of people in Egg Harbor City include Italian, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 24.35% of the city’s residents.
+Important ancestries of people in Egg Harbor City include Irish, German, Italian, Polish, and English.

 The most common language spoken in Egg Harbor City is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.